payphone with graffiti written on the handset "tell her you love her"

 /

 “Mommy?
 Do you still love us?”
 Vivi’s little voice sang out across the phone lines.
 Summer 2014.
-Timmy, under supervision of Child Protective Services, was in foster care.
-My heart ached as each month new reports from Social Services arrived documenting their life.
+She was 7 years old.
+Timmy was still under the supervision of Child Protective Services and in foster care.
+My heart ached as each month upsetting reports from Social Services arrived documenting their lives.

 “Absolutely I do, Vivi!”
 I answered, surprised at her question.